Freddie Chatt and George Simmons, founders of Village Cricket Co, are on a mission to make cricket bats more affordable.

 Village Cricket Co sell Grade 1 Kashmir willow bats to ensure the best quality products while keeping costs down.

-When Freddie and George tested their Kashmir willow bats back in 2019, they were astonished at how good they were, compared to other bats costing double the price or more.
+When Freddie and George tested their Kashmir willow bats, they were astonished at how good they were, compared to other bats costing double the price or more.

 The feedback from their clubmates was equally glowing.